 Numerator: Total budgeted/spent on health care commodities by a specific stakeholder in a country.

 Denominator: Total budgeted/spent on health care commodities in a specific country.

 Unit of Measure: Money budgeted or spent in USD.

 Disaggregated by: a. health element (mapped to task orders); b. country; c. funding source.
-Purpose: To document either the budgeted amount each country allocates for the various types of products on the amount each country apped on various types of products.
+Purpose: To document either the budgeted amount each country allocates for the various types of products or the amount each country spends on various types of products.
+In reporting, the amount must be explicitly identified as budgeted or spent.
+For sustainability it is important to note what portion of commodities are purchased by the host country compared to partners/donors and if this shifts over time.
+This metric will help determine if the investment increases over time or if differing political requirements result in fluctuating financial hydraulics between commodity types, e.g., funds shift from HIV to MCH.